changeworld/azure-docs.ja-jp/articles/partner-twilio-cloud-services-dotnet-phone-call-web-role.md

                     String Url = "http://twimlets.com/message?Message%5B0%5D="
                             + myMessage.Replace(" ", "%20");

-                    // Diplay the enpoint, API version, and the URL for the message. this.varDisplay.Items.Add("Using Tilio endpoint "
+                    // Display the endpoint, API version, and the URL for the message. this.varDisplay.Items.Add("Using Twilio endpoint "
                         + TwilioBaseURL);
                     this.varDisplay.Items.Add("Twilioclient API Version is "
                         + APIversuion);